 The origins of Santa Claus

-The Père Fouettard (the Bogeyman) is the counterpart of Saint Nicolas; he is covered in coal marks and is dressed all in black.
-He whips/spanks children who have misbehaved, just as Saint Nicolas rewards the good ones.
-With the transformation of Saint Nicolas into our modern-day Santa, le Père Fouettard has disappeared altogether, and has in fact given way to other characters, such as elves and reindeer.
+The Père Fouettard (the Bogeyman) is the counterpart of Saint Nicholas.
+He is covered in coal marks and is dressed all in black.
+He whips/spanks children who have misbehaved, just as Saint Nicholas rewards the good ones.
+In Alsace, the terrifying Hans Trapp plays a similar role.

-Saint Nicolas is celebrated in the Flanders, Lorraine and Alsace, as well as in Austria, Germany, Belgium and the Netherlands.
+The people of Flanders, Lorraine and Alsace, as well as in Austria, Germany, Belgium and the Netherlands.
 When the Dutch migrated to the United States in the 19th century, they took with them the traditions of Saint Nicolas (Sinterklaas) which gradually evolved into Santa Claus.

 The rising of Santa Claus